sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 # SSELFIE Studio - AI Personal Branding Platform

 ## Overview
-SSELFIE Studio is Sandra's all-in-one personal branding platform that replaces €120-180+ monthly subscriptions (Canva, ChatGPT, photo editors, etc.) with one solution.
-The 5-step user journey includes TRAIN (AI model), STYLE (Maya agent), SHOOT (prompts), BUILD (Victoria websites), and MANAGE (dashboard).
-Sandra has 135K+ followers and needs her admin agents to help determine launch pricing strategy, isolate ready features, and simplify positioning for immediate market entry.
-Long-term goal: use success to sell admin agent ecosystem.
+SSELFIE Studio is an AI personal brand photo platform designed to simplify the creation of professional-grade personal brand photos.
+Its core purpose is to provide AI-powered photos that help users stand out instantly.
+The platform offers a streamlined 3-step journey: TRAIN (AI model), STYLE (AI consultation), and GALLERY (unlimited photo generation).
+The primary business vision is to focus on a single, high-value offering (€47/month) targeting a large follower base, emphasizing revenue generation through professional AI photos before expanding features.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language like talking to your best friend over coffee.
+Warm, simple and understandable.
+No jargon, no corporate speak, no fancy language - just natural conversation like best friends would have.

 ## System Architecture